afandiadib/AutoDock/README.md

 # AutoDock Container

 Tools included in the container are MGL Tools and AutoDock Vina.
-Two versions are available: NVIDIA and NOUVEAU-supported container.
-For NVIDIA support, you need to install NVIDIA driver on host and install nvidia-docker2.
+Two versions are available: nvidia and mesa-supported container.
+For nvidia support, you need to install NVIDIA driver on host and install nvidia-docker2.

 To download:
   1. docker pull afandiadib/autodock:nvidia
-  2. docker pull afandiadib/autodock:nouveau
+  2. docker pull afandiadib/autodock:mesa

 Example of usage:

-### AutoDock Tools - nouveau
+### AutoDock Tools - mesa

 To run autodock tools:
 ```